dativebase/old/docs/installation.rst

 If you visit ``http://127.0.0.1:5000`` in a web browser, you should see ``{"error": "The resource could not be found."}`` displayed.
 If you visit ``http://127.0.0.1:5000/forms`` in a web browser, you should see ``{"error": "Authentication is required to access this resource."}``.
-Congratulations, this means an OLD application has successfully been setup and is being served locally.
+These error responses are to be expected: the first because no resource was specified in the request URL and the second because authentication is required before forms can be read.
+Congratulations, this means an OLD application has successfully been set up and is being served locally.

 When ``paster setup-app`` is run, a Python script called ``_requests_tests.py`` is created in the current working directory.
 This script uses the Python